Rx: Life-saving medical technology that fits hospital budgets, resources

 By making it simpler and easier for hospitals to implement, manage, and access medical technology, GE Healthcare and HPE are creating healthcare technologies that accommodate the requirements and constraints facing hospitals and other healthcare providers, including clinics and imaging organizations.

 GE Healthcare Centricity™ PACS and Universal Viewer products, for example, boost efficiency and save radiologists’ time compared to other PACs solutions.
 These gains, in turn, improve patient care by compressing diagnosis and treatment workflows.

 Next generation solutions like "PACs in a box"-style systems will build on these benefits with reduced system costs and space requirements.

-These considerations are particularly important to smaller providers (imaging organisations with volumes of 100-350k exams per year) which may lack space for larger PACs configurations.
-By making it easier for these organisations to implement PACs, GE Healthcare and HPE are helping to expand the way imaging organisations can serve the needs of their patients – a critical consideration to improving the affordability and accessibility of healthcare.
+These considerations are particularly important to smaller providers (imaging organizations with volumes of 100-350k exams per year) which may lack space for larger PACs configurations.
+By making it easier for these organizations to implement PACs, GE Healthcare and HPE are helping to expand the way imaging organizations can serve the needs of their patients—a critical consideration to improving the affordability and accessibility of healthcare.

 A partnership delivers turnkey medical technology solutions

 GE Healthcare and HPE are collaborating to deliver increasingly sophisticated medical technology solutions.